praveen-kaia/LedgerHQ-app-kaia/doc/TRANSACTION.md

 Signature = sign(SigHash, <private key>)
 ```

-This ensures the transaction can be properly processed and verified by the Klaytn network.
+This ensures the transaction can be properly processed and verified by the Kaia network.